 Maggie, Ellen's black Labrador service dog, is her protector.
 Maggie helps stabilize Ellen so she can stand and walk, and brings her medicine from the refrigerator.
 Just six days after receiving Maggie, Ellen stopped breathing in the middle of the night, and Maggie woke her, saving her life.

 Ellen has had to stop teaching, swimming and coaching.
 She can no longer help her husband with small home improvement projects, a pastime she once enjoyed.
 To the outside world it appears that EDS robbed Ellen of her life, and yet Ellen would disagree.
 Although she recognizes that her life has shifted course, she refuses to become emotionally paralyzed.
-She and her husband, Stu, live by the 32 WWW.INVISIBLEPROJECT.ORG mono that you must enjoy what you have while you have it.
+She and her husband, Stu, live by the motto that you must enjoy what you have while you have it.
 She has passion for life and continues to live with hope and love.

 Ellen is proactive in her therapy program.
-She follows an exercise regime on her bed to strengthen core muscles, and uses pool therapy to jog.
-Because she also has a rare form of celiac sprue, a chronic digestive react disease that interferes with the digestion and absorption of nutrients from food, she follows a strict diet that prohibits dairy, soy, and gluten.
+She follows an exercise regime on her bed to strengthen core muscles and uses pool therapy to jog.
+Because she also has a rare form of celiac sprue, a chronic digestive react disease that interferes with the digestion and absorption of nutrients from food, she follows a strict diet that prohibits dairy, soy and gluten.

 Although Ellen has had severe reactions to most medications, she has found pain relief from medical marijuana, which is legal in her home state of Rhode Island.
-She is proud of her state for passing legislation enabling its distribution, and is an active supporter of The Gifting Program, which allows people to share limited amounts with others.
+She is proud of her state for passing legislation enabling its distribution, and is an active supporter of the Gifting Program, which allows people to share limited amounts with others.

 While working with these organizations gives Ellen a sense of purpose, she finds the greatest fulfillment in connecting with other EDS patients.
 She understands the speculation and criticism they experience, and urges them to have hope and courage.
 Ellen is still a compassionate educator.
 She teaches people to be proactive, to be their own best advocate and to find their own answers, believing that if something cannot hurt us, it is worth trying.

-With the support of her four sons, the devotion of Maggie, and the unconditional love of her husband, Ellen moves forward.
+With the support of her four sons, the devotion of Maggie and the unconditional love of her husband, Ellen moves forward.
 She lives each moment as it comes and is happy to be alive.